OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Experiments

+\paragraph{Reasoning Models.} The \gptossbig\ and \gptosssmall\ reasoning models underperform across all metrics and configurations, because of their high failure rate with the structured output tool.
+Closer inspection reveals that these models actually do often produce valid graphs, however they call the output tool incorrectly.
+In particular, we observed that the invalid outputs fall into three categories:(i) partial (though syntactically correct) graph that is used within the reasoning process, rather than the final output graph it produced; (ii) malformed function calls, such as incomplete JSON objects, or unstructured text surrounding the actual arguments; (iii) outputs that completely omit function calls, instead generating free-form text or reasoning chains.
+These issues persist even in the presence of retrieval and correction mechanisms, leading to the conclusion that these models are not adequate for the proposed methodology, and may require alternative strategies for structured output enforcement.

+\gls{shacl} violation ratios are consistently low across all setups and configurations (\Cref{fig:shacl-violation-ratio}), which suggests that prompt engineering alone can effectively guide LLMs toward generating ontologically valid structures.
+Nonetheless, the addition of structured output and correction mechanisms further reduces violations.

-Execution times varied substantially across models due to differences in backends.
-Within the same model, however, the baseline configuration was consistently the fastest, reflecting its shorter prompts and reduced context length.
+\paragraph{Execution Time.} Direct comparison of the execution times across different models is not possible, due to differences in the underlying backends.
+However, within the same model, the baseline configuration consistently proves to be the fastest, reflecting its shorter prompts and thus reduced context length.
+The addition of retrieval, structured output, and correction mechanisms increases execution time, with each component contributing to longer processing durations.